-On placing your order, you’ll need to pay a non-refundable deposit to reserve your fruit trees which will be credited when you pay for and collect your order.
+On placing your order, you’ll need to pay a non-refundable deposit to reserve your fruit trees (credited on payment and collection).
 Deposit amounts are as follows:

-- $20 for orders less than $300 that don’t include 5 or more of a single variety.
+- $20 for orders less than $200 that don’t include 5 or more of a single variety, or

-Deposits can be paid over the phone with a Visa or MasterCard, in person at the nursery, or funds transfer to our bank account:
+Deposit can be paid with a Visa or MasterCard by calling 03 6239 6850, in person at Greenhill Nursery, or EFT to our bank account:

 Acc No: 904505554

-Please use your name as payment reference, and email confirmation to email@example.com.
+Please use your name as payment reference, and let us know by email once paid.

 When will my order be ready for collection?

-How do I prune, plant and care for my bare root trees?
+How do I prune, plant and care for bare root trees?

-When you collect your trees we’re happy to prune them for you or show you how to do it yourself, and give you any advice you need on planting and caring for them.
+When you collect bare root trees we’re happy to prune them for you or show you how to do it yourself, and give you any advice you need on planting and caring for them.
 You’re also welcome to call us on (03) 6239 6850 if you need help.
-We’ll also have some info available on this website closer to winter with instructions and answers to common questions.

 What do I need to know about pollination?